By Annie Bourne

 Unisex Tights and Human Rights

 The way unisex fashion is currently portrayed indicates it has been linked to the equal rights movement, making ‘genderless’ synonymous with a progressive attitude, an ideological twist allowing it have a tangible, visual standpoint (ironically, also socially constructed).
-Yet when designers and retailers talk about the ‘issues’ behind androgynous fashion, they tend to focus on the freedom of sexual expression whilst completely failing to address the elephant in the room; that is, the socio-economic void between men and women that makes it almost shameful for men to slide over into female garb.
+Yet when designers and retailers talk about the ‘issues’ behind androgynous fashion, they tend to focus on the freedom of sexual expression whilst completely failing to address the elephant in the room – that is, the pervasive socio-economic power gap between men and women that makes it almost shameful for men to slide over into female garb.

 As I mentioned before, genderless fashion is nothing new.
-But the norm is – and has always been – for women to adopt menswear, often in an attempt to gain more equality.
-Rather than the coolness of modern adrogynous clothing, I’d say it’s the issue of this inequality that we need to focus on right now.
+But the norm is – and has always been – for women to adopt menswear, often in an attempt to gain more power. and this goes deeper, too – it could be argued that for women to ‘make it’ in our society, they need to tone down anything associated with femininity: think, nurturing, kindness, non-violence and intuition and ramp up ‘masculine’ traits like competition, logic and cunning.

 Still, there’s some room for a little cross dressing fun, right?
 Here are a few sustainable brands with genderless vibe.